adindariztia/EmployeeManagement/README.md

 ## Description

 EmployeeManagement is a web application built using Python FastAPI, React.js, and PostgreSQL.
-It serves as a management system for handling employee-related tasks.
+It serves as a management system for handling CRUD operations on employee profile.

 ## Backend Installation and Setup